 - Authority: Are you speaking to someone who can make a purchase?

-- Need: What needs does the lead have that you can fulfil?
+- Need: What needs does the lead have that you can fulfill?

-- Urgency: How soon can you fulfil those needs?
+- Urgency: How soon can you fulfill those needs?

-- Money: How much of an investment would your clients need to make, in order for you to fulfil their needs?
+- Money: How much of an investment would your clients need to make for you to fulfill their needs?

-This process puts the need to talk to the right person upfront.
-Unlike the BANT method, the urgency step means the sales rep is more interested in how significant the lead’s problems are.
+This lead qualification framework puts the need to talk to the right person upfront.
+Unlike the BANT method, the urgency step means the sales reps are more interested in how significant the lead’s problems are.
 That way, the sales reps can engage the lead through the right marketing and sales strategies.

 ANUM Pros and Cons: